 We made recipes from CD-ROM cookbooks.
 Here are our thoughts about them and their (mostly terrific) food.

 Combining first-person shooters and strategic simulation around a specific location is a brilliant concept.
 Defcon 5 implements it in an extremely flawed way, though enough that you can see what works.

 Behold, a great awful game: Gooch Grundy’s X-Decathlon‘s astounding silliness frees its nonsensical sports from the need to be good or playable.

-Technical constraints and a very brief length hamper Hell Cab‘s attempts to be more than a saucy roller coaster ride.
+Technical constraints and a very brief length prevent Hell Cab from being more than a roller coaster ride with an attitude.

-The Journeyman Project has a brilliant vision of the future, unrivaled for its time, that tackles a great paperback science fiction premise with maturity and hope.
+The Journeyman Project has a brilliant vision of the future, a standout among games of its time, that tackles a great paperback science fiction premise with maturity and hope.

 This early CD-ROM novel by Hyperbole Studios imagines how to tell a story across multiple perspectives and mediums, an inventive idea even though the story is muddled.